Shopify App That Lets You Shop with Friends Online

 From Solo to Social

 Shopping has always been social.
 You bring a friend to the store.
 You tear a page out of a catalog and hand it to someone.
 You text a screenshot and ask “what do you think?”
 Online shopping lost almost all of that social dimension.
-The next generation of product curation tools is bringing it back with shareable boards, collaborative browsing sessions, and real-time co-shopping experiences where two people can browse and curate together from different locations.
+The next generation of product curation tools is bringing it back with shareable boards, collaborative browsing sessions, and real-time co-shopping where two people can browse and curate together from different locations.

 How to Evaluate Whether Your Wishlist Is Working

+Track returning visitor behavior.
 The real value of any save-for-later feature should show up in returning visitor data.
 Are wishlist users coming back at higher rates?
 Are they converting at higher rates on return visits?
 And critically: are there enough of them to make a statistical difference?
 If you have 10,000 monthly visitors and 150 wishlist users, even a dramatic conversion lift among those 150 people won’t register in your overall store performance.

 For a broader view of how your store’s engagement metrics stack up, try our free Shopify SEO Survival Quiz.
 It takes about two minutes and gives you a diagnostic snapshot of where your store stands on the metrics that matter most in 2026.